Maryville College: Statistics

 Biography

-George Verwer was an American evangelist and founder of Operation Mobilisation (OM), a Christian missions organization.
+George Verwer was an American evangelist and founder of Operation Mobilisation (OM), an evangelical Christian missions organization.
 Verwer wrote several books on various Christian themes.
 He was a passionate advocate of radical discipleship as the only legitimate option for people who believe in Jesus.
-His recent work was in India (Barathdasham in Telugu).
 Over a million books he authored have been distributed worldwide.

 Frank Moore Cross